-Note, it is symbols that connect different components and help us to make a good UML deployment diagram.
+Note that it is symbols that connect different components and help us make a good UML deployment diagram.

 How to Draw a Deployment Diagram?

-This is one of the most important sections of this article as we are going to discuss how we can draw a deployment diagram.
+This is one of the most important sections of this article, as we are going to discuss how we can draw a deployment diagram.
 The most important component of a deployment diagram is nodes.
 Nodes are simply the physical hardware that is used to deploy the application.
-An efficient and good deployment diagram is very important as it covers the following important aspects.
+Therefore, an efficient and good deployment diagram is very important as it covers the following important aspects.
 These important aspects are as follows:

 - Maintainability: The system designed should be easily maintainable.